 During the construction of each aquatic site, the in-stream infrastructure will be surveyed and the precise geospatial locations of the LT500 will be determined.
-SI&V will create an xml file based on this as-built survey that will include the latitude, longitude and elevation (E{Sensor}) and its associated combined uncertainty ($u_C(E{Sensor})$).
+SI&V will create an xml file based on this as-built survey that will include the latitude, longitude and elevation (E{sensor}) and its associated combined uncertainty ($u_C(E{sensor})$).
 This information will be transferred to CI in an xml file for ingest into the geospatial database.
 Based on the design of the deployment infrastructure, removal of the sensor from the mounting disc should not interfere with the ability to replace the sensor in the same location in the stream.
-A maintenance Quality Assurance test is detailed in the maintenance manual for this sensor to ensure the position of the sensor following reinstallation in the deployment infrastructure in the surface water body (AD[XX]).